Polls open on historic, pandemic-marred Election Day

 The precinct at the Swan Club had 3,935 registered voters, and 2,629 had already voted early or absentee, said Marge Calaway, chief inspector at the site.

-As of Monday, nearly 1.9 million absentee ballots had been turned in, including 644,843 since early voting began Oct.
-20.
+As of Tuesday morning, 1.92 million absentee ballots had been turned in, including 649,819 cast in person since early voting began Oct.
+20. About 2.06 million absentee ballots were mailed to voters, meaning there are about 142,000 absentee ballots outstanding that will have to be turned in by the time polls close today if they are to count.

-That’s nearly 64% of all votes cast in the 2016 presidential election and more than double the 830,763 absentee ballots cast in the 2016 presidential election, of which 666,867 were in person.
+Mail-in absentee ballots and absentee ballots cast early in person total about 64% of all votes cast in the 2016 presidential election, and are more than double the 830,763 absentee ballots cast in the 2016 presidential election, of which 666,867 were in person.

-Wisconsin was one of several "blue wall" states that surprised pollsters by going for Trump in 2016, and both the president's and former vice president Joe Biden's campaigns have spent millions of dollars in an attempt to earn the Badger State's 10 electoral votes.
+Wisconsin was one of several "blue wall" states that surprised pollsters by going for Trump in 2016, and both Trump's and Biden's campaigns have spent millions of dollars in an attempt to earn the Badger State's 10 electoral votes this year.

-There were nearly 3 million votes cast in the 2016 presidential election, with 22,748 separating Trump and Democrat Hillary Clinton.
+There were nearly 3 million votes cast in the 2016 presidential election, with 22,748 separating Trump and Clinton.
 There are about 4.2 million eligible voters in Wisconsin, and about 3.68 million of them are registered to vote, according to the Wisconsin Elections Commission.

-Those not registered can register Tuesday at the polls and vote.
+As of Tuesday, more than 251,968 absentee ballots had been cast in Dane County, representing about 64% of registered voters on Nov.
+1 and more than 80% of all votes cast in 2016.

 Election experts with the nonpartisan National Task Force on Election Crises are monitoring the election for potential disruptions while also cautioning against expectations that all votes will be counted Tuesday night.

-The Lawyers’ Committee for Civil Rights Under Law had seen an uptick in complaints about voter intimidation, said president Kristen Clarke, who cited incidents in North Carolina, Florida and Oregon, where armed individuals in military clothing were reported approaching people at a ballot drop box.
+The Lawyers’ Committee for Civil Rights Under Law had seen an uptick in complaints about voter intimidation, said president Kristen Clarke, who cited incidents in North Carolina, Florida and Oregon in which armed individuals in military clothing were reported approaching people at ballot drop boxes.

 “The vast majority of what’s going on right now … is peaceful,” Kleinfeld said.
 “We have 13,000 elections going on around the country. … Far more people want a safe election.”